tomwhartung/jmws_protostar_idMyGadget/README.md

 Fret not, however!
 You can accomplish much of this by running one or more "git clone" commands.

 For information on how to install this required code, see the jmws_idMyGadget_for_joomla README.md file.

+### Optional but Recommended: jmws_mod_menu_idMyGadget
+For best results, install the jmws_mod_menu_idMyGadget module.

+I believe this is required for the hamburger (aka "PhoneBurger") menu to work, but it has been awhile since I set all that up, and it's pretty complicated, so just install it to be safe.

 ## Status:
 The initial version is pretty much complete, with the following exceptions: